ydataai/ydata-profiling/docs/features/pii_identification_management.md

 and financial information.
 PII is crucial in today's digital age, where data is extensively collected, stored, and processed.

-[YData Fabric Data Catalog](https://ydata.ai/products/data_catalog), a scalable and interactive version of ydata-profiling, integrates into the data profiling experience, an advanced machine learning solutions based on a Named Entity Recognition (NER) model combine with traditional rule-based patterns identification, allowing to efficiently detect PII.
+[YData Fabric Data Catalog](https://ydata.ai/products/data_catalog), a scalable and interactive version of data-profiling, integrates into the data profiling experience, an advanced machine learning solutions based on a Named Entity Recognition (NER) model combine with traditional rule-based patterns identification, allowing to efficiently detect PII.